stgrosshh/tipermissions/README.md

 # OBSOLETE and ABANDONED
-## Use new of API of Ti SDK 5.4.0 or later instead
+## Use new API of Ti SDK 5.4.0 or later instead

 ## NOTE (Implementation hints)